 Why Students Participate

 Unlike Mamie, Sarah is no stranger to community outreach.
 She spoke about her own experiences from the previous year when inviting students from her campus to attend this year's conference.
 "I told them that it could change their lives," she says.

-And that is her hope for Mamie, a new student involved with Campus Crusade for Christ on her campus.
+And that is her hope for Mamie, a new student involved with Cru on her campus.

 "I accepted Jesus Christ last October.
 I'm fairly new," Mamie says.
 "I'm kind of shy and don't like to talk to a lot of people.
 It's definitely out of my comfort zone."

 Her fears are not stopping her, though, from taking this step of faith.
 "I'm hoping that God would give me the strength and courage to speak the Word of God to people who have never heard it before," Mamie says.

 Sarah is helping Mamie step out by joining her and another student for the scheduled outreach.
 She has learned firsthand the positive influence a committed person can have on the lives of others, regardless of experience level or maturity.